6Viper/Vasco-Dublin-P3/README.md

   - PEP8 CI
     - No critical errors were returned from pep8ci.herokuapp.com
     - Several errors for blankspace and line too long fixed
-    - 2 errors (E501) for lines 25 and 26 decided to be kept as under 94 characters and provides a better visual effect on terminal without compromising any aspect of the project.

 # Deployment
 This project was deployed using GitHub and Heroku.